moudemans/GFuzz/README.md

 ---

 This repo contains PGFuzz, a coverage-guided, schema-aware fuzzer for graph processing applications.
 PGFuzz has been created for a MSc thesis at the TU Delft.
-Once finished, the paper will be added in the docs directory.
+The paper is added to the docs directory and the results collected for the report evaluation can be found in the EvalutionData folder.

 ## Acknowledgement